As consumers continue to take a more active role in their health care, Health Savings Accounts (HSA) are becoming more common.

 Who owns the HSA?

-The HSA is a bank account and you are the owner, the account holder.
-Materials including debit cards and checks, and documentation will be in the account holder’s name.
+The HSA is a savings account and you are the account holder/owner.
+Materials including debit cards and checks, and documentation will always be in the account holder’s name.

 If the account holder is married and passes away, the spouse will become the owner of the HSA and may use it as if it were his or her own HSA.
 If the account holder wasn’t married, the account will pass to his or her designated beneficiary or become part of the subscriber’s estate (subject to applicable taxes).

-Visit our HealthEquity for more information about managing your HSA.
+Visit HealthEquity for more information about managing your HSA.

 This information is not considered legal or tax advice.
 Please contact a legal or tax advisor regarding your specific situation.